 The Effectiveness of Alzheimer’s Memory Screenings

-One problem that many in the health care field have begun pointing out with regard to Alzheimer’s screenings is their lack of efficacy.
+One problem that many in the health care field have begun pointing out with regard to a Alzheimer’s memory screening test is their lack of efficacy.
 Some doctors have reported that only a small proportion of those who fail one of these tests then end up getting diagnosed with dementia when they actually go to their doctor.
 There’s also no set standard for these screening tests.
 Some are community screenings administered by health care professionals, and these are probably among the better ones.
 There are, however, a plethora of online memory tests for dementia that leave the person at home taking it, and their family, to interpret results that they are probably not educated to interpret correctly.

 The Point of Screening for a Disease We Can’t Cure